Skip to definition.

 Derived forms: mouldings

-Type of: adhere, carving, cause, change, cleave, cling, cohere, create from raw material, create from raw stuff, creating from raw materials, decoration, do, edge, make, ornament, ornamentation, sculpture, stick
+Type of: adhere, carving, cause, change, cleave, cling, cohere, creating from raw materials, decoration, do, edge, engender, make, make from scratch, ornament, ornamentation, sculpture, stick

 Part of: picture frame